tldr-pages/tldr/pages/common/bc.md

 > Calculator.

-- Run calculator in interactive mode:

-`bc -i`

-- Run calculator in interactive mode with floating point support:
+- Run calculator in interactive mode using the standard math library:

 `bc -l`